neperfepx/neper/doc/introduction.rst

 Installing Neper
 ----------------

-Neper is written in (mostly ANSI) C and a little C++, and it can run on any Unix-like system (including MacOS).
+Neper is written in (mostly ANSI) C and a little C++, and it can run on any Unix-like system (including macOS).
 Neper also runs on Microsoft Windows using the Windows subsystem for Linux (WSL), the Ubuntu app or similar solutions, although we do not test nor support this usage and multithreading must be turned off (which slows down execution significantly).
 Multithreading of the code is achieved via `OpenMP <https://www.openmp.org/>`_ and operates on all threads (the actual number of threads can be set throught the :code:`OMP_NUM_THREADS` environment variable).
 Compilation is performed via `CMake <https://cmake.org>`_:

 - Create a :file:`build` directory, for instance as a subdirectory of Neper's :file:`src` directory: